 If you want to contact me you can use the feedback form on this blog and I also have a few other places too such as LinkedIn and Twitter.
 I have a couple of Facebook Accounts, one for work and one personal… the work is more of a twitter feed for me and a place to discuss things as part of my work if necessary and my personal is family only (so if you happen to find me twice that’s why!)

-If you like to attend the occasional translation industry event we might even get a chance to meet as I get around a fair bit these days… you can find my next event in the righthand sidebar to these pages.
+If you like to attend the occasional translation industry event we might even get a chance to meet… you can find the events I’m planning to attend in the righthand sidebar to these pages.